 A warm and comforting meal for the new year, and let's just say this spicy tofu quinoa bowl is the perfect way to end Tofu Week here at The Cookie Writer!

-I feel today’s spicy tofu quinoa bowl is not too different than the previous post, but let me tell you, in terms of flavour it is bold and spicy!
+I feel today's spicy tofu quinoa bowl is not too different than the previous post, but let me tell you, in terms of flavor it is bold and spicy!

 I like meals that come together and you do not have to worry about a main, a side or two, and more additives to the plate.
 Since I cook for the blog so often, we are generally left eating a main course without sides, or side dishes as meals.
 It sounds terrible but I assure you we get all our nutrients 🙂